-To engage the most deprived and hard-to-reach young people in schools we have based our recruitment strategies on consultation with young people, a youth organisation Children and Young People's Empowerment Project (Chilypep) particularly concerned with hard-to-reach young people, teachers and head teachers, a school welfare office and school nurse.
+To engage the most deprived and hard-to-reach young people in schools we have based our recruitment strategies on consultation with i) young people via the youth organisation Children and Young People's Empowerment Project (Chilypep), which is particularly concerned with hard-to-reach young people; ii) teachers and head teachers; iii) a school welfare office; and iv) school nurses.
 Chilypep has established a young person forum to run throughout the project to advise on participant recruitment and the best ways of optimising continued engagement with hard-to-reach pupils during the trial.
 Participant documentation that is appealing to young people has been developed for the trial.
 Information sheets have been developed with input from young people to inform young people about the trial.
-Participant recruitment strategies will be refined during the pilot phase.
-We initially plan to hold information events in each school to inform young people about the trial, for example during a year group assembly.
-Members of the research team will visit schools.